 - Individualized learning: Students’ different learning backgrounds and competences are taken into consideration in teaching and the individualization of learning is promoted through organization of appropriate teaching and learning arrangements.
-To meet the individual conditions and needs of working students, especially concerning time, Danube University Krems employs integrated blended-learning arrangements.
+To meet the individual conditions and needs of working students, especially concerning time, the University for Continuing Education Krems employs integrated blended-learning arrangements.
 The structure and format of blended learning (timing and extent of classroom teaching, supervised e-learning and self-study, and ratios between different methods) can be determined according to the intended learning outcomes for specific courses or modules.

 These six pedagogical principles are implemented in the following intended course structure:

 - Theory: Acquisition and transfer of knowledge as well as innovative advancement of knowledge (scientific learning)

 - Experience: Increasing competencies based on the learners' own experiences and the experiences of successful practitioners (practice and competence-based learning)

 - Application: Implementation and expansion of acquired skills through project work (theory, practice and activity-based learning)

 - Exercises: Learning, practicing and reviewing the acquired competences through hands-on activities such as case studies, problem-based learning, etc. (all principles)